Tutorial: Create a lab for classroom training with Azure Lab Services

 Create a lab

-Navigate to the Azure Lab Services website (https://labs.azure.com).
+Sign in to the Azure Lab Services website by using the credentials for your Azure subscription.

 Select New lab.

-In the New Lab page, do the following actions:
+On the New Lab page, enter the following information, and then select Next:

 Make a note of user name and password.
 They won't be shown again.